zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

 The current test coverage needs to be improved.
-This month we saw resurrection of the tool that reports [Rakudo's coverage](https://perl6.wtf/) as well as created a tool for [MoarVM's coverage](https://moarvm.github.io/coverage/).
+This month we saw resurrection of the tool that reports [Rakudo's coverage](https://perl6.wtf/) as well as created a tool for [MoarVM's coverage](https://moarvm.github.io/coverage/), so the work in this area has already started.

 In addition, I plan to make a bot that daily tests the full build, runs stresstest, and installs a large selection of modules, reporting any of the